Privacy Notice

 Most of the personal information we process is provided to us directly by you for one of the following reasons;

-- Safety Supervisory Body (Safe Electric and RGII[1]) activities (information queries from the public; appeals; complaints; illegal activity and enforcement; audit and inspection of Safety Supervisory Body (SSB) inspectors);
+• Certain activities related to the operation of the Safe Electric and RGI schemes by the designated Safety Supervisory Body (SSB) (including information queries from the public; appeals; complaints; illegal activity and enforcement; audit and inspection of SSB inspectors)

-- Licencing activities (processing applications for Licensing, Consents, Certifications & Registrations); and
+• Licencing activities (processing applications for Licensing, Consents, Certifications & Registrations)

 This information is collected when you contact us with a query or request; through forms you complete, when you give us information verbally or in writing or when you visit the CRU offices.